Skip to main content

 About OAR

-Diana Finzi, Ph.D., is serving as the NIH Acting Associate Director of AIDS Research and Acting Director of the NIH Office of AIDS Research (OAR) while a nationwide search for a new director is conducted.
-In this role, Dr. Finzi leads OAR in coordinating the NIH HIV research program to end the HIV pandemic and improve the health of people with HIV.
+Geri R. Donenberg, Ph.D., is the NIH Associate Director for AIDS Research and Director of the NIH Office of AIDS Research (OAR).
+In this role Dr. Donenberg works closely with NIH Institutes and Centers as she leads OAR to coordinate the NIH HIV research program to achieve pandemic control, prevent new transmissions, and improve the health of people with HIV.